by-jp/www.byjp.me/content/notes/twitter/269432976499154944/index.md

 tags:
 - imported
 - from-twitter
-- outofthebox
+- OutOfTheBox
 ---
 Today I am performing Rapid High Density Data Transfer.
-In the form of carrying a high spec server on a bus. [outofthebox](/tags/outofthebox)
+In the form of carrying a high spec server on a bus.
+[OutOfTheBox](/tags/outofthebox)